-U.S. citizens who live abroad temporarily may also not be required reestablish U.S. domicile if they can prove that they maintained domicile in the U.S. while abroad.
-Some petitioners have remained abroad for extended periods but still maintain a principal residence in the United States.
+U.S. citizens who live abroad temporarily may not have a requirement to reestablish U.S. domicile if they can prove that they maintained domicile in the U.S. while abroad.
+Some petitioners have remained abroad for extended periods of time but still maintain a principal residence in the United States.
 This is common among students, contract workers, and non-governmental organization (NGO) volunteers.

 According to the State Department’s Foreign Affairs Manual (9 FAM 302.8-2(B)(5) (U)), the sponsor must satisfy the consular officer that he or she meets the following criteria to establish that he or she is also maintaining a domicile in the United States:

 - Departed the United States for a limited, and not indefinite, period of time;

 - Intended to maintain a U.S. domicile at the time of departure; and

 - Can present convincing evidence of continued ties to the United States.

 Therefore, your evidence should include proof that your visit or project had a definite end, you intended to maintain ties to the United States, and you kept ties to the U.S. after departing.